Free Range Pets: Can Guinea Pigs Live Outside?

 My youngest child, not yet a teenager, has a completely different approach to keeping guinea pigs.
-Instead of keeping them indoors and taking them outside for a treat, they live outdoors all through the year - and come on little adventures inside the house occasionally.
+Instead of keeping them indoors and taking them outside for a treat, they live outdoors all through the year, and they come on little adventures inside the house occasionally.

 She checks her guinea pigs' food and water every day and makes sure they have fresh greens to eat, but cleaning their cages is no longer a necessity.
 A cage with a wire base positioned on grass is easy to freshen by simply picking it up and moving it to fresh grass.